 In a toilet.

-In a brilliantly tense and supremely well-acted hotel room scene, MLB explains the quantum science behind a radioactive device which zaps willing volunteers to reunite them with their departed loved ones.
+In a brilliantly tense and supremely well-acted hotel room scene, MLB explains the quantum science behind a radioactive device which “reunites” willing volunteers with their departed loved ones.
 Sceptical DSD Agent Nora Durst, of course, sees through this snake-oil merchant’s bullshit and is having none of it.
+Or does she?

 The next day she drives to “nearby” Kentucky and we see her real reason for leaving Jarden – to see four-year-old Lily who’s now living back with her real mother, Christine.